TheUser11/Shortcuts/announcements.md

 > - iCuts 3.0 has been released on ShareShortcuts!
 > - CoolGuy Account Hub has been released on ShareShorcuts!
 > - [CoolGuy Mail](https://routinehub.co/download/33450/) has been released!
-> - [CoolGug Account Hub](https://routinehub.co/download/33452/) 2.3 has also been released.
+> - [CoolGuy Account Hub](https://routinehub.co/download/33452/) 2.3 has also been released.